HTGenomeAnalysisUnit/nf-pipeline-regenie/README.md

 ### Multi models execution monitoring

-If you monitor the execution using nextflow, the master job will be named `nf-highspeed-gwas` and the single GWAS jobs will be named `run-<chunk_id>-gwas`.
+If you monitor the execution using nextflow, the master job will be named `nf-highspeed-gwas` and the single GWAS jobs will be named according to the `<chunk_id>`.

 In the master output folder you will also see: